centrifuge/pod/README.md

 ## Run a Geth node locally or Rinkeby environments

-We make use of Docker Compose locally as it is easy and clear to bundle volume and environment configurations:
+For development, we make use of Docker Compose locally as it is easy and clear to bundle volume and environment configurations:
 Docker Compose files live in `./scripts/docker`

 #### Run as local node in dev mode